McCrone report: UK political environment

-The document was completed during the latter part of Edward Heath's Conservative government in 1974, just prior to the February 1974 general election.
+The document was dated 27 February 1974, one day prior to the February 1974 general election, and was produced as part of a series of briefing papers for a new incoming government.
 This election produced a 'hung parliament' with Harold Wilson of the Labour Party as Prime Minister.
 Another general election was called for October 1974, which gave Labour a slim majority in Westminster.
 The Scottish National Party recorded 30% of the Scottish vote in the October election, their best ever result at that time.